mCRL2org/mCRL2/doc/sphinx/source/user_manual/tools/release/mcrl2ide.rst

 .. note::

-   Although mcrl2ide is marked as a release tool, it is still in developement.
+   Although mcrl2ide is marked as a release tool, it is still in development.

 .. note::